eugnsp/library/index.md

 *Arthur O'Dwyer* @ C++Now (2018)

 > I'll present three candidates for the best type trait that doesn't (yet!) exist in C++.
-The first trait, `is_trivially_relocatable_v&lt;T&gt;`, tells whether objects of type `T` can be "atomically move-constructed-and-destroyed" by `std::memcpy`.
+The first trait, `is_trivially_relocatable_v<T>`, tells whether objects of type `T` can be "atomically move-constructed-and-destroyed" by `std::memcpy`.
 The canonical use-cases for this operation are vector resizing and hash-table rehashing.
-We'll look at benchmarks for resizing `std::vector&lt;std::unique_ptr&lt;T&gt;&gt` with and without this type trait, and consider the curious case of <b>swapping</b> two trivially relocatable objects.
-The second trait, `is_trivially_equality_comparable_v&lt;T&gt;`, tells whether objects of type `T` can be compared by `std::memcmp`.
-The canonical use-case for this operation is compare-exchange on `std::atomic&lt;T&gt;`, which is already implemented in terms of `std::memcmp` but has undefined behavior for types that are not trivially comparable.
+We'll look at benchmarks for resizing `std::vector<std::unique_ptr<T>>` with and without this type trait, and consider the curious case of **swapping** two trivially relocatable objects.
+The second trait, `is_trivially_equality_comparable_v<T>`, tells whether objects of type `T` can be compared by `std::memcmp`.
+The canonical use-case for this operation is compare-exchange on `std::atomic<T>`, which is already implemented in terms of `std::memcmp` but has undefined behavior for types that are not trivially comparable.
 (WG21 has begun to tackle this problem via papers N4130 and P0528.)
 With the introduction of "operator spaceship" in C++2a, the compiler now has enough information to determine the trivial comparability of every user-defined type; this could be exposed as a built-in type trait.
-We'll look at benchmarks for `std::vector&lt;std::unique_ptr&lt;T&gt;&gt;::operator==` with and without this type trait, and give a nod to `is_trivially_less_than_comparable_v&lt;T&gt;`.
-The third trait is actually a traits class: `tombstone_traits&lt;T&gt;`.
+We'll look at benchmarks for `std::vector<std::unique_ptr<T>>::operator==` with and without this type trait, and give a nod to `is_trivially_less_than_comparable_v<T>`.
+The third trait is actually a traits class: `tombstone_traits<T>`.
 This part of the talk will build on Mark Zeren's C++Now 2017 session "Rethinking Strings".
-Most object types have invalid or "spare" representations, for example the all-bits-zero representation of a `std::reference_wrapper&lt;U&gt;` or the `0x02` representation of a `bool`.
-By opting into a specialization of `tombstone_traits&lt;T&gt;`, the programmer can make these "spare" representations available to tombstone-aware library classes such as `std::optional&lt;T&gt;` and `cuckoo_hash&lt;T&gt;`.
-We'll show how `tombstone_traits&lt;bool&gt;` exposes the spare representations, how `tombstone_traits&lt;std::optional&lt;T&gt;&gt;` propagates them appropriately, and how the tombstone representations can be used in practice by a Robin Hood hash table.
+Most object types have invalid or "spare" representations, for example the all-bits-zero representation of a `std::reference_wrapper<U>` or the `0x02` representation of a `bool`.
+By opting into a specialization of `tombstone_traits<T>`, the programmer can make these "spare" representations available to tombstone-aware library classes such as `std::optional<T>` and `cuckoo_hash<T>`.
+We'll show how `tombstone_traits<bool>` exposes the spare representations, how `tombstone_traits<std::optional<T>>` propagates them appropriately, and how the tombstone representations can be used in practice by a Robin Hood hash table.

 [Watch at YouTube](https://www.youtube.com/watch?v=MWBfmmg8-Yo)